CentreForDigitalHumanities/I-analyzer/README.md

 To get an instance running, do all of the following inside an activated `virtualenv`:

-1. Install the ElasticSearch v.7 (https://www.elastic.co/) and MySQL daemons on the server or your local machine.
-To avoid a lot of errors, choose the option: install elasticsearch with .zip or .tar.gz.
-ES wil install everything in one folder, and not all over your machine, which happens with other options.
+1. Install the requirements on your server or local machine.
 2. Start your ElasticSearch Server.
 Make sure cross-origin handling (the setting [http.cors.enabled](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html)) is set up correctly, or a proxy has been configured, for the server to be accessible by the web user.
 For example, edit `elasticsearch.yml` to include the following:
 ```
 http.cors.enabled: true